Nippius/cv/README.md

 - Create a environment variable called TEXDIR with the value <path_to_text_live_bin_folder>

+- Update the path to Xelatex inside build.ps1 ($TEX_LOCATION variable) if needed.

 - Run build.ps1 to build all the documents.

-- Run clean.ps1 to clean the builds (this deletes the output).
+- Run clean.ps1 to clean the builds (this deletes the output) if needed.

-The output files are stored in the folder /output
+The output files are stored in the /out folder

-# Credit

-Based on the awesome [Awesome-CV](https://github.com/posquit0/Awesome-CV) template by posquit0.